BYUi-OSDevelopment/kitty/README.md

 Located in src/test/fs_ext4/, this FS image contains just enough to get the operating system running by providing service files that the kernel loads automatically.

+## License

+The kitty kernel utilizes a GNU General Public License.
+Much of the bootloader code (under x86-boot) is CC0 license and in the public domain.